CS-3398-264/GriffinArmyRepo/sdd_template.md

 |Player|The user/A.I. that moves the pieces on the board to play the game.|

 ### 1.4 Supporting Materials
-* FIDE Laws of Chess
+1. FIDE Laws of Chess
   * www.fide.com/component/handbook/?id=124&view=article
-* Guide to building a simple chess A.I.by Lauri Hartikka, March 30, 2017.
+2. Guide to building a simple chess A.I.by Lauri Hartikka, March 30, 2017.
   * https://medium.freecodecamp.org/simple-chess-ai-step-by-step-1d55a9266977
-* Software Engineering by Sommerville, 10th Ed. - Chapter 5 System Modeling
+3. Software Engineering by Sommerville, 10th Ed. - Chapter 6 Architectural Design
-  * MVC Diagram from the book goes here... serves as an outline for the structure of our app
+  * MVC Diagram featured in Section 2.1

 ### 1.5 Document Overview